Skip to main content

 Documentation Standard

-Each component page follows a fixed structure: Token table, Component anatomy, Description, When to use / When not to use, Properties reference, and Interactive examples.
-This consistency lowers the learning curve and ensures comprehensive documentation.
+Each component page follows a fixed structure: Token table, Anatomy, Description, When to use / When not to use, Properties reference, and Interactive examples.

 05